 Statin use in the UK has soared in the last decade or so.
 At least 8 million people in Britain currently (2017) take prescribed statins and the latest guidelines would make a further 2 million people with chronic kidney disease eligible for a prescription.
 Substantial numbers are also taking low dose statins bought without prescription.
 The trend in statin use seems to be continuing rapidly upwards.
 In 2017, the authors of a study published in the influential journal Circulation called for people in their 20s and 30s who have cholesterol levels above the optimal range to be made eligible for a statin prescription and this might add a further 1.6 million to the eligible number.
 We may be approaching the point where any adult with a cholesterol level above 5.2 mmol/L, plus substantial numbers below this threshold who have other risk factors for cardiovascular disease, may be offered a statin prescription.
 This might amount to three-quarters of the adult population.

 Aidan O’Keefe and colleagues from University College London analysed trends in statin prescribing over the period 1995-2013 based upon a sample of 7 million UK adults.
 These data were collected before NICE cut the threshold for a low dose statin from a 20% to a 10% risk of developing cardiovascular disease within 10 years.
 Initiation rates for statin therapy (i.e. new recipients) rose sharply up until 2006 and then declined steadily, presumably as the reservoir of eligible but untreated people in the population was diminished.
-Since 2004, the initiation rate has been lower in women and men because the assessment tools (e.g. QRISK) were less likely to classify women as having a 10 year 20% risk of developing cardiovascular disease.
+Since 2004, the initiation rate has been lower in women than men because the assessment tools (e.g. QRISK) were less likely to classify women as having a 10 year 20% risk of developing cardiovascular disease.
 The prevalence of statin prescriptions (i.e. total proportion of people being prescribed) rose quite slowly between 1995 and 2001 and then exponentially between 2001 and 2007.
 Total prevalence growth slowed in the last years of this survey.
 By 2013 there was quite a pronounced gap between prescription prevalence in men (higher) and women.

 What are cholesterol levels like now?